vuejs/rfcs/active-rfcs/0000-fully-controlled-form-elements.md

 </script>
 ```

-This RFC intends to align current options API behaviour with Composition API.
+This RFC intends to align current options API and Composition API behaviour to a consisted one.

 ### Comparison with other frameworks